Chapter 21 Reshaping data

 2. Plot CO2 versus month with a different curve for each year using this code:

-Rewrite the call to gather using an argument that assures the month column will be numeric.
+Rewrite your code to make sure the month column is numeric.
 Then make the plot.

 3. What do we learn from this plot?